 - Level 3 is the classier restaurant joint with a whole menu range, xiaolongbaos with fancier ingredients and table service

-We tried the traditional xiaolongbao soup dumplings (25 CNY for 8pcs) which were quite good, but the more unusual one which I haven’t seen before is something called a guantangbao, literally translated into ‘can soup dumpling’, which is a large dumpling around the size of your palm which is filled purely with soup that you drink through a straw.
+We tried the traditional xiaolongbao soup dumplings (25 CNY for 8pcs) which were quite good, but the more unusual one which I haven’t seen before is something called a tangbao 汤包, literally translated into ‘soup dumpling’, which is a large dumpling around the size of your palm filled with soup that you drink through a straw.
 Pretty novel, and you can eat the dumpling skin after you consume all the soup though frankly it’s not that tasty.
-Each guantangbao costs 15 CNY.
+Each tangbao costs 15 CNY.

 There are other street food options in the area, so if you’re not too fussy, just wander around and try whatever catches your fancy.
 If all else fails, Starbucks is always an option >_<